sazid324/portfolio/README.md

    - Role: Full‑stack engineer
    - Summary: Multifunctional tools website offering QR/barcode generation, file conversion, unit conversion, and more.
 Built a modular API-first backend and a unified, intuitive frontend.
    - Tech: Next.js, Django REST Framework, PostgreSQL, NextAuth

-If you'd like full case studies, screenshots, or source links for any project, add them to this repo and I'll link them from here.

 ---